 But, we have to make the decision to accept His gracious offer and submit to the process.
 Free indeed may not happen in 24-hours, but the sooner you start the pursuit of freedom, the sooner you’ll overcome.
 Aren’t you tired of living beneath the privileges of freedom and blessings that are just a prayer away, a choice away, a decision away?

 So, What’s the Play Call?

 Let’s decide that today is the day we stop resisting Christ and start resisting the devil (James 4:7).
 Because here’s the difference – when we resist the devil, he will flee.
 But when we resist God, He fights even harder to be close to us.

-Jesus is waiting for you, with your very own “free indeed” in His hands.
-Leave the bondage behind, stop hiding, and go get it!
+Jesus is waiting for us, with our very own “free indeed” in His hands.
+Leave the bondage behind, stop hiding, and let’s go get it!